marlow75/retropic/README.md

 * dithering – Atkinson dithering, colors of the original picture are replaced by retro machine palette
 * replace brightest - replaces brightest color with dimmed yellow

-* 320x200 - use 4 colors on whole screen
+* 320x200 - use 4 colors on whole screen.
-* 160x200 - use 16 colors on whole screen, average or brightest color are choosen when shrinking to 320->160
+* 160x200 - use 16 colors on whole screen, average or brightest color are choosen when shrinking to 320->160.

-Export to Advanced Art Studio with standalone palette file.
+Palette is result of Kohonen pixel classification.
+Exports to Advanced Art Studio with standalone palette file.
 All files generated with AMSDOS headers.

 ![16 colors](venusCPC.png)

 ### Atari ST

-512 colors total, 3 modes, 2 usefull for graphics.

-* none, floyds, apple – dithering, colors of the original picture are replaced by retro machine palette.
-* adjust contrast - gives more or less contrast - replaces colors.

 * 320x200 - use 16 colors, palette is result of Kohonen pixel classification.